 - When you practice or rehearse a couple of times, this will help you to get the required confidence when giving the actual presentation.

-- Watching your recording will help you to remove any un-necessary body action and gesture.
+- Watching your recording will help you to remove any unnecessary body action and gesture.

-- Spend first 2 minute before the presentation alone, and stretch your body.
+- Spend first 2 minutes before the presentation alone, and stretch your body.
 This will help you to reduce any other possible stress.

 - Start your presentation with questions, and ensure that you keep engaging with your audience, throughout the presentation.
 I usually do that by asking questions to the group, or to the individuals.

 - Don’t speak too fast, as it may happens when we rush to end the presentation.
 This also shows lack of confidence, and half of the time your audience will not understand what you are trying to explain.
-Do remember, nodding heads doesn’t mean yes always.

 - Don’t say words like Sorry, umm.. or any other stop words.
 Take a break and speak slowly.
 Say sorry, when you made a blunder, and usually people understand the fear of stage fright, and will excuse you with a smile.